NEW ANGLIA MANUSCRIPT PRIZE

 LAXFIELD LITERARY LAUNCH PRIZE

 The Laxfield Literary Launch Prize was open to all unpublished authors regardless of location, and sought debut novel manuscripts of any genre.
+This was a one-off prize to celebrate the launch of the agency.

 Heather Parry, Orpheus Builds a Girl